 Historian Edward Gibbon and the Kingdom of God - quotes from Acts and from historian Edward Gibbon

 About Jesus - our Creator, Redeemer and soon coming King

 The Commandments - quoted from Exodus 20

 The Parable of Lazarus and the Rich Man - why the rich man had five brothers

-Jesus, Paradise and the Thief... did they go to paradise the same day?
+Jesus, Paradise and the Thief - did Jesus and the thief go to paradise the same day?

 About Prophecy - some things to keep in mind

 Daniel's Prophecy - kingdoms rise and fall, then God's Kingdom prevails

 Jesus' Prophecy - an introduction to Jesus' prophecy in Matthew 24